 Method Appeals For Medical Care or Part D Prescription Drugs - Contact Information CALL 1-866-508-7145 Calls to this number are free.
 Customer Service will operate seven (7) days a week from 8:00 a.m. - 8:00 p.m.
 CST from October - March.
 After March, Customer Service will operate five (5) days a week, Monday - Friday, 8:00 a.m. - 8:00 p.m.
 CST.
 An answering service will operate on weekends and holidays.
-When leaving a message, please leave your name, number and the time you called, and a representative will return your call.
-TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+When leaving a message, please leave your name, number and the time you called, and a representative will return your call. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 Customer Service will operate seven (7) days a week from 8:00 a.m. - 8:00 p.m.
 CST from October - March.
 After March, Customer Service will operate five (5) days a week, Monday - Friday, 8:00 a.m. - 8:00 p.m.
 CST.
-FAX 1-877-553-6153 WRITE Blue Cross and Blue Shield of Louisiana 130 DeSiard Street, Suite 322 Monroe, LA 71201 WEBSITE www.bcbsla.com/blueadvantage medical care or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+FAX 1-877-553-6153 WRITE Blue Cross and Blue Shield of Louisiana 130 DeSiard Street, Suite 322 Monroe, LA 71201 WEBSITE www.bcbsla.com/blueadvantage disputes.
+(If your problem is about the plan's coverage or payment, you should look at the section above about making an appeal.)
+For more information on making a complaint about your medical care or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).